TimmyCOCO/Resort-Web-App/README.md

+### This is a resort web application demo used in the course

-# Getting Started with Create React App
+## Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run